 Take steps to clarify your strengths with a skills inventory.
 These types of assessments can help you determine your capabilities and identify areas for improvement.
 Here are a few to consider:

-Once you’ve completed one or more of these skills inventories, you can begin matching skills to jobs and career paths.
+Once you’ve completed one or more of these skills inventories, you can begin matching your skills to jobs and career paths.

-3. Explore Your Educational Options
+3. Explore Your Education Options

 After you’ve researched different industries and jobs and assessed your skills, the next step is to determine the educational requirements you may need to meet.